What is the difference between a cough and a chest infection?

 - Chest pain or tightness.

-- Fever that lingers for days.
+- A fever that persists for several days.

-- Difficulty breathing or experiencing shortness of breath.
+- Difficulty breathing or shortness of breath.

-- Coughing up blood or mucous.
+- Coughing up blood or excessive mucus.

-- Difficulty swallowing or experiencing heartburn.
+- Difficulty swallowing or ongoing heartburn.

 Options For Treating Coughs and Chest Infections